codewithdev/codewithdev/README.md

 - 📚 A Tech writer who loves to write about coding and technologies.
 - ⚡ Fun fact about me: 👨‍💻🧡

+#### _Experience_

+- _GitHub Docs Team Project_:  Closely contributing to [GitHub Docs](https://docs.github.com) Project and worked on various articles, catalogs and REST APIs Documentation.

+- _[GitHub Campus Expert](https://githubcampus.expert/codewithdev/)_: Student Leadership program for creating an impact towards building an inclusive and diverse community.
+Working with other campus experts and contributing to Open-Source projects.
+Given workshops, talks and sessions on various technologies( Microsoft Azure, Git & GitHub, Open-Sourcing)

+- _[Microsoft Learn Student Ambassador]()_: During the Program, coducted sessions, workshops and talks on Microsoft Technologies, Azure AI, and Python which helped more than 700+ folks in campus.
+- _[Technical Content Writer]()_: Created Tutorials and QnA on various technologies- C++, Linux, Data Structures, Python, Frameworks (Guava,Selenium etc.) and other included topics that gives more than 150K+ views everyday on the page.
+<br>[Link][1](https://www.tutorialspoint.com/python_pillow/index.htm)[Link][2](https://www.tutorialspoint.com/pyqt5/index.htm)[Link][3](https://www.tutorialspoint.com/answers/dev-prakash-sharma)[Link][4](https://auth.geeksforgeeks.org/user/codewithdev/articles)

+- _[Google Code-in Mentor]()_: Mentored pre-university students to contribute in the Open-Source in one of the core projects of Tensorflow Community.

+#### _Achievements_

+- _Linux Foundation OSS+ Embdded Linux Conference_ Attendee Scholarship Recipient 2019,2020, Lyon, France(GMT+2).
+- _ET Campus Star 3.0[https://www.facebook.com/ETCampusStar/photos/pcb.498489397477917/498489324144591/]_ Program.
+Finalist in the Campus Star 3.0 for showing thegreater enthusiasm in Leadership, Technology and Mentorship.
+The ET Campus Star is a renowned program for searching the brightest engineering students.
+- Runner Up 🥈, _[The World Cubic Championship](https://www.worldcubeassociation.org/competitions/IITKanpurOpen2019)_, IIT Kanpur, for solving 3️⃣❌3️⃣❌3️⃣ Rubic's Cube in (27:13:00 Seconds).

 #### Connect with Me
   [<img src= "https://user-images.githubusercontent.com/44609609/124388598-3216e880-dd01-11eb-8b54-4f35a8fbd97b.png" width= "28px">](https://www.linkedin.com/in/idevprakaash)
 &emsp;